florisoft/User.Manuals/FLORISHOP ADDONS/Florishop Addon Whatsapp (M109)/M109 - Manual webshop add on Whatsapp offers EN.md

 chapter four.

-The last chapter, chapter five, gives an overview of other available webshop add ons.
-The webshop can be extended with a large number of other add ons, each with its own functionality.
-We would like to introduce you to this add ons.
+The last chapter, chapter five, gives an overview of other available webshop add-ons.
+The webshop can be extended with a large number of other add-ons, each with its own functionality.
+We would like to introduce you to these add-ons.

 The goal of this manual is to show how to use WhatsApp offers in the webshop so your products are always on top of the customers mind.